Jam Recipes that are Easy to Make Plus Instructions on How to Make Great Jam

 Put into jars and cover tightly.

-JAM RECIPES: BLACKCURRANT JAM RECIPE
+JAM RECIPES for BLACKCURRANT JAM

 3 kg black currants